Guided reading is an instructional practice or approach where teachers support a small group of students to read a text independently.

-It is important to choose a range of text types so that students’ reading experiences are not restricted.
+It's important to choose a range of text types so that students’ reading experiences are not restricted.

 Quality literature is highly motivating to both students and teachers.
-Students prefer to learn with these texts and given the opportunity will choose these texts over traditional ‘readers’.
-(McCarthey, Hoffman & Galda, 1999, p.51).
+Students prefer to learn with these texts and given the opportunity will choose these texts over traditional ‘readers’ (McCarthey, Hoffman & Galda, 1999, p.51).

 Research suggests the quality and range of books to which students are exposed to such as: